Jyotirm0y/competitive-programming-1/README.md

 Preferably my solutions are written in C++.
 Whenever I find myself unable to solve some problem in plain C++, I switch to Java.

+Some of the solutions may contain code from the book [Competitive Programming 3], by

 ## ICPC Veredicts